 3. Recruiting people who don’t are fit your Organizational Culture

-Many recruiters focus primarily on hiring those with specific talents, skills, and experience, and more often the elephant in the room- 'culture fit' is always ignored.
+Many recruiters focus primarily on hiring those with specific talents, skills, and experience, and more often 'the culture-fit' always remains to be elephant in the room.
 Click To Tweet

 An organization’s age, pace of growth, leadership style determine and define the organizational culture.
 Mismatch between candidates’ behavioural traits and your Organizational Culture will eventually take a toll on your employee turnover rate.